hanyeol/steem/docs/getting-started/cli-wallet-guide.md

 ### Node Requirements

 The `steemd` node you connect to must have the following plugins enabled.
-The wallet now uses **direct modular API calls** instead of the legacy `condenser_api`.
+The wallet uses **direct modular API calls**.

 **Required Plugins:**
 - `webserver` - WebSocket/HTTP server